tabrez96/barcode-xpress/README.md

 # Barcode Xpress

 A fully functional FastAPI-based application that scans barcodes and sends them to any active application by simulating keystrokes.
+Works on Windows, macOS, and Linux.

 ## Features

 - Web-based UI for barcode input
 - Automatic keystroke simulation to any focused application
+- Cross-platform support for Windows, macOS, and Linux
 - Works with any application that accepts keyboard input (e.g., Notepad, Word, Excel, etc.)
 - Built with FastAPI, Jinja2, HTMX, and Alpine.js
 - Ready to run with Uvicorn